co360/soda-hol/2-clone-git-repo-and-build-docker-image.md

     -p 3000:3000 \
     soda-app-image:latest
   ```
-- Copy the modified command from the text editor and run it in a terminal.
+- Copy the modified command from your text editor and run it in a terminal.
 This will create and run a Docker container named **soda-app-container** based on the **soda-app-image** image created previously.
 The last lines in the output from the command should look like the following:
   ```shell
   Starting application
   Initializing database module